rabinovichr/Project02/README.md

 # Project02

-Read the WarringNations.docx file for rules of the game.
+Read the WarringNationsGame.docx file for rules of the game.